 One of the worst things a designer can hear is “Just make it look good”.
 This is because taste is subjective – everyone likes something different.
 A better question than “Do I like it?” is “Will my audience understand it?” or “Does it communicate the things I need it to?”

-Part of designing something, especially something to attract new clients, is to make sure that it also continues to connect with the client base you already have.
+Part of designing something, especially something to attract a new design client, is to make sure that it also continues to connect with the client base you already have.
 An existing company should have an established brand, with style guides, signature colours and set fonts that fit their dedicated client base, all of which need to be accounted for in the new design.
 This brand is how people recognise you and your business.
 Going in a visual direction that departs too far from that would make it hard for clients to connect the new design with your company.
 This doesn’t mean that you can’t ever do anything different, or make use of a current trend, just that some elements of your existing branding may need to be be used in that design to keep the visual connection.

-To help with pinning down a suitable look or model for your design, we often show our clients a moodboard.
+To help with pinning down a suitable look or model for your design, we often show our design client a moodboard.
 This is a collection of images in different styles that we know embody good design while still communicating the right attributes for your brand.
 It narrows down the options for you while still providing enough variety that you can make genuine choices about the direction the project should go in.

 Have all your information/content to hand as soon as possible